hypervel/hypervel.org/docs/docs/eloquent-resources.md

 In addition to generating resources that transform individual models, you may generate resources that are responsible for transforming collections of models.
 This allows your response to include links and other meta information that is relevant to an entire collection of a given resource.

 To create a resource collection, you should use the `--collection` flag when creating the resource.
-Or, including the word `Collection` in the resource name will indicate to Laravel Hyperf that it should create a collection resource.
-Collection resources extend the `LaravelHyperf\Http\Resources\Json\ResourceCollection` class:
+Or, including the word `Collection` in the resource name will indicate to Hypervel that it should create a collection resource.
+Collection resources extend the `Hypervel\Http\Resources\Json\ResourceCollection` class:

 ```shell:no-line-numbers
 php artisan make:resource Users --collection